 It’s baffling to me that day after day, so many of us make the conscious decision to live outside our means and choose debt as a way of life.
 Myself included.
 Why did I choose this path?
-I’ve been on that train for many years.
-I fell asleep and missed my stop to get off.
+Well, I’ve been on this debt train for many years, I suppose I fell asleep and missed my stop to get off.

 For the record, I baffle myself on a regular basis.
 You too?
 Glad I’m not alone.
 You never really are alone and I always feel such peace when I find out someone else is rowing in the same boat with me.

 In my 40 years on this planet, I’ve followed what I was shown life should look like.
-Grow up, go to college, get amazing grades, be perfect, get married, buy a house, buy a nice car, try to have kids, then find an even better job and keep working.
+Grow up, go to college, get amazing grades, be perfect, get married, buy a house, buy a nice car, try to have kids, then find an even better job and keep working the 9-5 grind.
 Every aspect of your life dictated by someone in history that you never knew.

 And now, the next choice is one that I’m jumping wholeheartedly into; that’s the choice to start living a simple life.
 Or in my words, classy yet simple.
-Classy, to me, means to live with purpose, manners and elegance.
+Classy, to me, means to live with purpose, manners, integrity, grace, and elegance.
 It’s how you carry yourself, treat others well and with respect, and in turn, how you help others.
 Simple, to me, well, is pretty self-explanatory.
 It means living with fewer, but better things.
 It means learning to say NO to a busy schedule.
 It means paring back to the essentials.
 It means more white space and loving yourself.

 Decluttering your home is a slow and gradual process.
 I’ve learned that it’s not something that happens overnight.
 Last year, I started the process of purging unnecessary items from my life.
 I removed about 50% of it; this is the last step in the process.
-I’ve taken the stance that any item that gives me no joy, or is non-essential to life goes.
+I’ve taken the stance that any item that gives me no joy or is non-essential to life, goes.
 This means my wardrobe will become a small, yet functional capsule style wardrobe.
-I’m carefully going through what I have and removing what no longer works, and selling it on eBay.
-Such as: most of my corporate work wardrobe, items that don’t fit, and items that no longer match my personal style.
+I’m carefully going through what I have and removing what no longer works and selling it on eBay or through consignment.
+Such as: most of my corporate work wardrobe, items that don’t fit, and items that no longer match my updated personal style.
 I’m keeping a few work essentials just in case but otherwise, all gone!
 All those collectibles I have, selling those.
 Anything I can sell will be sold; otherwise it’s donated or garbage.

 Most of us have lived life under the assumption that there’s an imaginary ladder to climb and we must keep earning more money.
 Regardless of whether we’re happy doing it or not.
 While there’s nothing wrong with earning more, it has to be done for the right reasons.
 Like the saying goes, sometimes less is more.
 Lifestyle inflation from a higher income doesn’t always bring joy – I’ve been there and spent my way through a higher income.
 For me, earning a comfortable living means creating my own job.
 We’ve discussed this a bit in last week’s post but I want to make just enough to survive.
 Sure, more would be great as it allows more wiggle room but for now, the goal is to earn a decent income to pay down debt, buy groceries and pay rent.

 Debt keeps life complicated, clearing it removes mental clutter, stress, and anxiety.
-Unfortunately I still have debt.
+Unfortunately, I still have debt.
 Losing your job puts a small damper on paying down your debt.
 I’m doing my best at present to minimize any extra debt I accumulate.
 This may become difficult to avoid depending on how quickly I can bring in more income.
-I require a minimum of $1500 after taxes for the basics.
+I require a minimum of $1000 – 1500 after taxes for the basics.

 The key here is small.
-I’d like a place of my own where I can separate at least my bedroom from my office and to have some semblance of quiet.
+I’d like a place of my own where I can separate at least my bedroom from my office and have some semblance of quiet.
 Being able to not have my office in my bedroom would give me so much joy; I don’t think I can begin to explain what it would feel like.
 I live in 150 sq. ft. of a 1500 sq. ft. home that belongs to family (well, I live with family).
-I have access to kitchen, bathroom and laundry but otherwise I’m generally locked working in a small room that houses my office, bedroom and living room all in one area.
+I have access to the kitchen, bathroom, and laundry but otherwise, I’m generally locked working in a small room that houses my office, bedroom, and living room all in one area.